petros-d/docs/docs/environment-variables.md

 You can set this environment variable via an `.env` file locally, via your Dockerfile, or via the Astronomer UI as explained above.
 For more information on how to generate your Connection URI, refer to the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).

-> **Note:** Connections set via environment variable do not appear in the Airflow UI and cannot be modified there.
+> **Note:** Connections set via environment variables do not appear in the Airflow UI and cannot be modified there.

 ### Airflow Variables